curiousest/curiousest.github.io/_drafts/tabum/1-5-1-meditation-is-for.md

 She pouted.
 "Painful feelings don't matter either, but you seem pretty obsessed with yours.
 We have to grow the ecosystem of beliefs in your brain, not burn the last of it down."

 Dan was a mix of furious and catatonic.
-He let himself go with it.
+He let himself go with them.
 However false they were, these emotions felt so much better than the empty ones he'd been smothered by all day.
 Dan smiled like a clown, crying with his eyes and smiling with his teeth.
 He spoke through his smiling teeth, “We're all just classifiers.
 Love is just set theory and romance is just a fairy tale to explain confusing pain and pleasure signals.
 Children are just new models with randomized weights we have to retrain and parenting is just retraining ourselves.
 Art and culture are just training data to share belief systems.
 Language is just a data transfer protocol.
 Religion is just some patterns that follow from an infectious belief system.
 Food is just fuel with complex pleasure signatures.
 Life is just an entropy-maximizing search algorithm and death is just a flat signal.
 Our purpose is to optimize for whatever meaningless beliefs-du-jour are in our head, which point in survival's general direction.
 Technology is just a way for life to happen faster.
 Meaning is just a brain-signal and mine is stuck at zero.
 It's all just matter being pushed around in the form of data and algorithms.”

 She looked through his eyes, all the way beyond him again.
 “It's all rather absurd, isn't it?
 Naming an idea makes it real enough, but when you look too close, it fades away.
 It's so easy to make anything unreal.
 But it seems like you're making the wrong things fade away, Dan.
 Do you really want me to feel the same way you feel?
 Will that make everything better?”

 She let him sit uncomfortably for a moment.
 Her gaze inspected him so closely that he felt himself fading away.
-She started again, “Nothing really matters in exactly the same way that anything can matter.
+She started again, “Nothing really matters in exactly the same way that any one thing can matter.
 It must feel like you have the answer and you know everything.
 It's ok Dan, that's completely normal, happens to lots of people.
 Soon enough you'll feel like you know nothing - life survives somewhere in-between.
 It's easy to tear things down like you just did, but you're only tearing apart your own mind.
 You have a false belief.
 You're a clever reductionist and you have a great mental model, very accurate, but you've confused it with reality.
-A long time ago, you would have claimed we're just software, longer ago you would have claimed we're just machines, and in ancient times you would have claimed we're just animals.
+A long time ago, you would have said ‘we're just software’, longer ago you would have said ‘we're just machines’, and in ancient times you would have said ‘we're just animals’.
 Do you see the pattern?
 We are ideas and classifiers and software and machines and animals, but we're not *just* that.
 I'm glad you were able to identify and explain your feelings, though.
 That will speed up your treatment.
 You caught reductionist nihilism and identified a false belief at the root of most of your mind.
 That caused complications - you weren't able to transition your beliefs to something that made sense, so they evolved into reductionist absurdism, and now your whole belief system is based on something you know is false.
 You probably feel able to make decisions with certainty, and you're aware of your purpose, but you're certain that it's all false.
 That means there's no more space between things for you, nothing left to explore, and no fulfilling optimisation objectives.
 You've lost all meaning.
 What you have right now is not integrated enough.
 You need to re-establish a healthy ecosystem in your mind with new beliefs, corollaries, and purpose.
 Does that make sense to you, Dan?”

 Dan nodded.
 He didn't care.
 Nothing mattered, except maybe stopping brain cycles.
 Whatever put out his existential wildfires and stopped his mind from pointing out every single thing that doesn't matter.
 Every single thing, one-at-a-time, doesn’t matter...
 “Ahhh that makes sense now.”
 Dan thought to himself - he finally understood the purpose of suicide.
 Death is indeed a valid solution, although mostly suboptimal.
 He wondered, at what point does it become optimal?